Easter in Marbella

 Thursday

-Saturday has no parade and is a good time to take stock of the week and maybe catch up with the day's football results!Sunday
+Saturday has no parade and is a good time to take stock of the week and go for a nice long lunch at the beach and enjoy some sunshine!

 Story and Photography by Johnny Gates